+The Nominating and Corporate Governance Committee is governed by a written charter adopted by the Board.
 The Nominating and Corporate Governance Committee is responsible for nominating persons for election as directors at each annual shareholders' meeting, making recommendations for filling any Board vacancies that may arise between meetings due to resignation or other factors and developing and recommending to the Board corporate governance policies and guidelines for Cintas.
 Cintas does not have a formal policy regarding diversity in determining director nominees.

 However, in nominating directors, the Nominating and Corporate Governance Committee takes into account, among other factors which it may deem appropriate, the judgment, skill, diversity, business experience and needs of the Board as its function relates to the business of Cintas.
 As set forth in our Corporate Governance Guidelines, the Company has committed that the initial list from which new independent director nominees are chosen will include qualified female and racially/ethnically diverse candidates.
 The Company values diverse perspectives and experiences when determining director nominees.
-The SEC recently approved new Board diversity disclosure requirements and Board diversity objectives for Nasdag-listed companies, which will begin to phase in during fiscal 2022.
-Cintas is already in compliance with the Board diversity objective of this requirement.
 The Nominating and Corporate Governance Committee will consider nominees recommended by security holders in written correspondence directed to the Secretary of Cintas.
-The Nominating and Corporate Governance Committee evaluates the qualifications of candidates properly submitted by shareholders on the same basis as those of other director candidates.
+The Nominating and Corporate Governance Committee does not have specific minimum qualifications that must be met for a candidate to be nominated as a director, and evaluates the qualifications of candidates properly submitted by shareholders on the same basis as those of other director candidates.
 However, in no event shall any nomination made by a shareholder be binding on Cintas unless it is made in strict accordance with Cintas' Bylaws as they may be amended from time to time.
-A copy of the Nominating and Corporate Governance Committee Charter is available on our website, www.cintas.com, under About Us - Investors - Corporate Governance.